abridged/collabland-dev/telefrens/intro.md

 ### What is Creator Pro?

 Creator Pro is the premium offering for Telefrens.
+Creators can purchase Creator Pro from the bonding curve at {link}.
+Price will increase as more creators use Creator Pro, [get started now]().

 Creators get access to premium features such as:

 1. 1-click copy trade link with your Passholders.